 - Castle of Santa Catalina

-Accommodation: Plazas de la Luz Cadiz lies the heart of the Old Town and is a very affordable option for couples.
-Backpackers may prefer Casa Caracol where you can enjoy the hammocks on the rooftop terrace and free breakfast.
+Accommodation: Plazas de la Luz Cadiz lies in the heart of the Old Town and is a very affordable option for couples.
+Backpackers may prefer Casa Caracol, where you can enjoy the hammocks on the rooftop terrace and free breakfast.

 Day 4: Seville

-Travelling to Seville can be done via bus, train or ridesharing.
+Traveling to Seville can be done via bus, train, or ridesharing.
 All options take under 2 hours.

-This Andalusian capital is famous as the birthplace of Flamenco dancing.
-Don’t miss the opportunity to watch a performance in the Triana neighbourhood and dine on tasty tapas.
+This Andalusian capital is famous for the Plaza de España and being the birthplace of Flamenco dancing.
+Don’t miss the opportunity to watch a performance in the Triana neighborhood and dine on tasty tapas.

 Things to see: